Skip to main content

 Database

-• This is where the application's data is stored, retrieved, and manipulated.
+• This is where the app's data is stored, retrieved, and manipulated.

 • Solutions range from relational databases like MySQL, PostgreSQL, and Oracle to NoSQL databases like MongoDB, CouchDB, and Cassandra.